 The Chemical Constituents of Henna

 Henna Powder is quite simply, the finely ground dried leaves of the Henna Plant (Lawsonia Inermis L).
-The naturally occuring chemical constituents of henna powder are often referred to as ‘Biochemicals’ or ‘Phytochemicals’, Some Kind of Wonderful ipod because they occur naturally within plant matter.
+The naturally occuring chemical constituents of henna powder are often referred to as ‘Biochemicals’ or ‘Phytochemicals’, because they occur naturally within plant matter.
 There are many phytochemicals in the henna plant, but for the purposes of henna body art we are primarily looking at ‘henna powder’ and so we are concerned only with the phytochemicals that exist in the henna leaves.

 The Key Phytochemicals in Henna leaves are: